Oliver Stone's unrealized projects: Untitled Margaret Thatcher biopic

 In December 2004, it was reported that Stone was to make a biopic about British Prime Minister Margaret Thatcher, with Meryl Streep portraying her.

 Jawbreaker

 In October 2006, it was announced that Stone would direct an adaptation of CIA agent Gary Berntsen's memoir Jawbreaker: The Attack on bin Laden and al-Qaeda.
-The film was to star Emilio Estevez as Bernstein.
+The film was to star Emilio Estevez as Berntsen.

 Pinkville

 In August 2007, it was announced that Stone was going to make Pinkville, a dramatization about the Mỹ Lai massacre.
 Pinkville would have been Stone's fourth film related to the Vietnam War.
 The film was to have starred Bruce Willis, Channing Tatum and Woody Harrelson.
 Xzibit was also to have appeared in the film.
 However, on November that same year, the project was postponed by its distributor, United Artists, in the wake of the 2007–08 Writers Guild of America strike.
 In January 2008, it was announced that the project was officially cancelled.
 It was later reported in December 2010 that Stone had spoken with Shia LaBeouf about considering to revive Pinkville with the latter starring.
 Stone tweeted in 2014, "Yes, Pinkville is still on the agenda, but recognize there are large costs against it and its a film that's not in the climate of the time."